The Welsh Boat Race: Women's novices race

 The Cardiff University RC have been established for some years.
 As such they have a solid club structure and boating facilities and have claimed the majority of the wins.
-Swansea University RC was reformed in 2004, and since then, they have claimed 9 Senior Men's wins in 2009, 2010, 2014-2022 (no races in 2020 and 2021 due to pandemic), 2 Novice men's wins in 2012 and 2017 as well as for the first time a win by the Women in the Novice category in 2017.
-Since Swansea University Rowing Club have been receiving comparable funding the results have started to even out with the 2022 results being the 7th consecutive win for the SURC senior men.
-Since 2016, there has been a mixed alumni race held over a shorter distance and Cardiff University have won 2 races so far and Swansea University won the alumni race for the first time on home water in 2022.
-Cardiff's Senior Women still remain unbeaten in this event as of 2022.
+Swansea University RC was reformed in 2004, and since then, they have claimed 12 Senior Men's wins in 2009, 2010, 2014-2025 (no races in 2020 and 2021 due to pandemic), 6 Novice men's wins in 2012, 2017, 2018, 2023, 2024 and 2025 as well as for the first time a win by the Women in the Novice category in 2017.
+The Swansea Novice Women have now won 3 after wins in 2024 and 2025.
+Since Swansea University Rowing Club have been receiving comparable funding the results have started to even out with the 2024 results being the 9th consecutive win for the SURC senior men.
+Since 2016, there has been a mixed alumni race held over a shorter distance and Cardiff University have won 2 races so far and Swansea University won the alumni race for the first time on home water in 2021 repeating the win in 2024 and 2025.
+Cardiff's Senior Women still remain unbeaten in this event as of 2025.

 Course

 The course was rowed on the lower reaches of the River Taff from south of the Railway Arches bridge to Cardiff Bay over approximately 2 kilometres.
-In 2010 the venue changed to the River Tawe's slightly straighter course of again approximately 2 km from the old Hafod Copperworks to the Sail Bridge, returning in 2015, 2016, 2018 and 2022.
+In 2010 the venue changed to the River Tawe's slightly straighter course of again approximately 2 km from the beginning of the straight below White Rock near the old Hafod Copperworks to the Sail Bridge, returning in 2015, 2016, 2018, 2022 and 2024.
 After 2010 (with the exception of 2015/16) it returned to the River Taff.
 The course length is restricted due to the available rivers in the South Wales region.

 The current trend is to now host the Boat Race in the city where all the Varsity matches are taking place a couple of weekends before Varsity Wednesday.
 Rowers can also compete in the shorter distance regatta season.